CCS-Lab/project_model_based_fmri/README.md

 - MB-MVPA is based on MVPA regression model.
 - MB-MVPA is flexible as it allows various MVPA models plugged in.
-- MB-MVPA is free of analytic hierarhy (e.g. first-level anal. or second-level anal.).
+- MB-MVPA is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).

 ## Notes